chassenr/taxdb-integration/README.md

 #### Kaiju module

 All clustered protein sequences are converted into a kaiju database index.
-No further subsetting is required trim the size of the input data (~50GB).
+No further subsetting is required trim the size of the input data (~130GB).

+#### CAT/BAT module

+All clustered protein sequences are converted into a diamond database.
+The taxonomy is formatted to be compatible with the use of [CAT/BAT](https://github.com/dutilh/CAT).

 ### DB composition